linlide/AndroidPhoneAgent/README.md

 # iPhone Mirroring Agent

-The iPhone Mirroring Agent is a Python-based tool that uses Claude AI to automate interactions with a mirrored iPhone 12 Pro screen.
+The iPhone Mirroring Agent is a Python-based tool that uses Claude AI to automate interactions with a mirrored iPhone screen.
 It captures screenshots, analyzes them using Claude AI, and performs simulated touch operations based on AI-generated instructions.

 ## Features